Block-proximal methods with spatially adapted acceleration: Introduction

-If $G$ is also convex, a popular algorithm for \eqref{eq:form-saddle} is the Chambolle--Pock method \cite{chambolle2010first,pock2009mumford}, also classified as the Primal-Dual Hybrid Gradient Method (Modified) or PDHGM in \cite{esser2010general}.
-The method consists of alternating proximal steps on $x$ and $y$, combined with an over-relaxation step that ensures convergence.
-It is closely related to the classical ADMM and Douglas--Rachford splitting, as well as the split Bregman method.
-These connections are discussed in detail in \cite{esser2010general}.
+The method of Chambolle and Pock \cite{chambolle2010first,pock2009mumford} is popular for this formulation.
+It is also called the PDHGM (Primal-Dual Hybrid Gradient Method, Modified) in \cite{esser2010general} and the PDPS (Primal–Dual Proximal Splitting) in \cite{tuomov-inertia}.
+It consists of alternating proximal steps on $x$ and $y$ combined with an over-relaxation step to ensure convergence.
+The method is closely related to the classical ADMM and Douglas--Rachford splitting.
+The acronym PDHGM arises from the earlier PDHG \cite{zhu2008efficient} that is convergent only in special cases \cite{he2014convergence}.
+These connections are discussed in \cite{esser2010general}.

-While early work on block-coordinate descent methods concentrated on primal-only or dual-only algorithms, recently primal-dual algorithms based on the ADMM and the PDHGM have been proposed \cite{suzuki2013stochastic, zhang2014stochastic, fercoq2015coordinate, bianchi2015stochastic, peng2016coordinate, pesquet2014class, yu2015doubly}.
-Besides \cite{suzuki2013stochastic,zhang2014stochastic,yu2015doubly} that have restrictive smoothness and strong convexity requirements, little is known about the convergence rates of these algorithms.
+While early block-coordinate methods only worked with a primal or a dual variable, recently stochastic primal--dual approaches based on the ADMM and the PDHGM have been proposed \cite{suzuki2013stochastic, zhang2014stochastic, fercoq2015coordinate, bianchi2015stochastic, peng2016coordinate, pesquet2014class, yu2015doubly}.
+Moreover, variants of the ADMM that deterministically update multiple blocks in parallel and afterwards combine the results for the Lagrange multiplier update have been introduced \cite{he2015block}.
+As with the primal- or dual-only methods, these algorithms can improve convergence by exploiting local properties of the problem.
+Besides \cite{suzuki2013stochastic,zhang2014stochastic,yu2015doubly} that have restrictive smoothness and strong convexity requirements, little is known about convergence rates.

-\emph{In this paper, we will derive block-coordinate descent variants of the PDHGM with known convergence rates:} $O(1/N^2)$ if each $G_j$ is strongly convex, $O(1/N)$ if no convexity is present, and a mixed rate $O(1/N^2)+O(1/N)$ if some of the $G_j$ are strongly convex.
-These rates apply to an ergodic duality gap, and the faster rates also to the iterates themselves.
-Our methods will have the additional novelty of blockwise-adapted step lengths.
+\emph{In this paper, we will derive block-coordinate descent variants of the PDHGM with known convergence rates:} $O(1/N^2)$ if each $G_j$ is strongly convex, $O(1/N)$ without any strong convexity, and mixed $O(1/N^2)+O(1/N)$ if some of the $G_j$ are strongly convex.
+These rates apply to an ergodic duality gap and strongly convex blocks of the iterates.
+Our methods have the novelty of blockwise-adapted step lengths.
 In the imaging applications of \cref{sec:numerical} we will even employ pixelwise-adapted step lengths.
-Moreover, we can update \emph{both} the primal and dual variable randomly in blocks under a very light compatibility condition.
-Such ``doubly-stochastic'' updates, as they are called in \cite{yu2015doubly}, have previously been possible only in very limited settings.
+Moreover, we can update random subsets of \emph{both} primal and dual blocks under a light ``nesting condition'' on the sampling scheme.
+Such ``doubly-stochastic'' updates have previously been possible only in very limited settings \cite{yu2015doubly}.